Automatic design of Hamiltonians: Applications

-We expect that the predictive power of the model should increase with the maximum size of the wavefunctions used in the learning phase.
-This is the trend we observe for the MR Pfaffian (Table~\ref{tab:overlapsPfCoulomb}), RR (Table~\ref{tab:overlapsRRCoulomb}) states: the overlap and the energy variance improve with increasing the maximum training system size.
-Finite-size effects may disturb this tendency for small system sizes as can be seen on the example of the $N^{max}_{e~tr}=12$ MR Pfaffian state.
+We expect that the predictive power of the model should increase with the maximum size of the wavefunctions used in the learning phase due to the decreasing (quantum and geometric) finite-size effects which should make larger systems more representative of the thermodynamic limit.
+This is the trend we observe for both MR Pfaffian (Table~\ref{tab:overlapsPfCoulomb}) and RR (Table~\ref{tab:overlapsRRCoulomb}) states: the overlap and the energy variance improve with increasing the maximum training system size.
+Finite-size effects may disturb this tendency for small system sizes as can be seen on the example of the $N^{max}_{e~tr}=10$ MR Pfaffian state.

 The Hamiltonian we learn can only reproduce the correlations present in the training systems.
 Should all the training systems be too small to fully accommodate a certain phase, the learned Hamiltonian will fail to approximate the ground states at the higher system sizes where all the correlations are fully manifested.
 This is the situation we observe for the RR state (see the first column of Table~\ref{tab:overlapsRRCoulomb} ): if only RR wavefunctions for 4,6 and 8 holes ($N_{\phi}$=12,17 and 22) are used the learned optimal Hamiltonian can only poorly approximate the RR state at higher sizes.
 Thus, if the extrapolation to higher system sizes is the goal one must train on the system sizes beyond the characteristic correlation length of the phase.